 Stanford GSB builds an MBA class with diverse educational and professional backgrounds.
-If you are in the final stages of your educational program, we encourage you to consider applying to the MBA Program, even if you have little work experience.
+If you are in the final stages of your educational program, we encourage you to consider applying to the MBA Program.

 Direct Versus Deferred Enrollment